Royal Delta: 2012: Four-year-old season

-On September 29, Royal Delta showed her dominance while winning the grade I Beldame Stakes by 9 1/2 lengths over It's Tricky.
-She dueled with that rival until the head of the stretch, then cruised by easily to crush the field and finish geared-down.
+On September 29, Royal Delta won the grade I Beldame Stakes by 9 1/2 lengths over It's Tricky.
+She dueled with that rival until the head of the stretch, then passed her to win.
 Her connections credited a change in her pre-race routine.
-"The other day (in the Personal Ensign), I kept trying to keep her quiet and keep her still and I think it just agitated her more and she got hot and got hot", said Smith.
+"The other day (in the Personal Ensign), I kept trying to keep her quiet and keep her still and I think it just agitated her more and she got hot and got hot,” said Smith.
 "So, today when she wanted to kick on, I just let her open up and gallop, let her open up coming back.
 She was much better.
 I learned a little something; I was glad Bill brought it to my attention.
 If that was the difference, I'm not sure, but she was really leading up to this race for this kind of a performance... she's coming around at the right time."

 On Friday, November 2, 2012, she traveled to Santa Anita Park to defend her Breeders' Cup Ladies' Classic title.
 In a field of nine that included five Grade I winners and two undefeated champions (Awesome Feather and My Miss Aurelia), Royal Delta was made the slight favorite over Awesome Feather.
 As the gates opened, she had the best break of her career and took the lead.
-After fractions of 22.6 and 45.8, jockey Mike Smith slowed down Royal Delta a bit and nursed her one-length lead.
-At the eighth pole, Include Me Out and My Miss Aurelia made bids into the stretch to try to catch the leader, but Royal Delta repelled all challengers and maintained her lead to win by 1 1/2 lengths over a game My Miss Aurelia.
+After fractions of 22.6 and 45.8, jockey Mike Smith slowed Royal Delta and nursed her one-length lead.
+At the eighth pole, Include Me Out and My Miss Aurelia made bids into the stretch to try to catch the leader, but Royal Delta repelled all challengers and maintained her lead to win by 1 1/2 lengths over My Miss Aurelia.
 She finished the 1-1/8 mile race in 1:48.80 on a fast track.
-"I was a little concerned when they were throwing up those fractions, but she kept going and ran them off their feet", said Mott.
+"I was a little concerned when they were throwing up those fractions, but she kept going and ran them off their feet,” said Mott.

 For her accomplishments in 2012, she was named American Champion Older Female Horse at the American Eclipse Awards, earning 231 of 253 votes.